danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

   "http://0.0.0.0:8080/v1/file?key=local_so_does_not_matter&analytics_environment=testing&event_category=crashdump-worker&file_parent=parent&file_child=child"
 ```

-If both requests returned proper JSON, without any error messages, the endpoint is working as anticipated! :tada:
+If both requests returned proper JSON, without any error messages, the endpoint is working as expected! :tada:

 ### (1.2) - Containerizing the Analytics Endpoint